aosabook/500lines/modeller/chapter.md

 project, and it is a good example of integrating a modeller into a large software suite.

 [OpenSCAD](http://www.openscad.org/) is an Open Source 3D modelling tool.
 It is not interactive, rather it reads a script file that specifies how to generate the scene.
 This gives the designer "full control over the modelling process".

+For more information about algorithms and techniques in computer graphics, [Graphics Gems](http://tog.acm.org/resources/GraphicsGems/) is a great resource.